What Services Do Concrete Companies Offer?

 Review Portfolios

-Ask to see a portfolio showing the concrete contractor's past work installing, finishing, and repairing concrete.
-The contractor's work history can help you judge whether you'd like to work with them or not.
+Request examples of a provider’s past work.
+The contractor's experience can help you decide whether you'd like to work with them or not.

 Check Licensing and Insurance